-Locate your dust shield behind the rotor, which looks like a thin piece of sheet metal.
+Find your dust shield behind the rotor, which looks like a thin piece of sheet metal.

-Inspect your wheel bearings for any play, which may cause your rotor to shift and contact the dust shield.
+Check your wheel bearings for any play, which may cause your rotor to shift and contact the dust shield.
 In this case, the scraping noise may be more apparent when you’re turning.
 You may also notice that your rotor’s edge has rusted unevenly because of that play.

 If you find that your brake pads and rotor look like they don’t need to be replaced yet, you can instead gently pry the dust shield away from the rotor with a flat blade screwdriver.
 That will prevent it from contacting the rotor until you do replace your brake pads and rotor.

 - Test Drive and See If the Scraping Noise Has Stopped